 It may seem obvious that indicators provide an insight into the price action and, therefore, make the life of a trader easier.
 And in a way they do.
 Yet, the information that gets visualized by all indicators is already present on the price chart.
 Experts agree that the use of indicators is not mandatory.
 That being said, indicators represent the information differently, which can help you spot a subtle move or a pattern.
 Just remember that indicators are neither good nor bad — they are tools.
 Their usefulness will solely depend on your knowledge and skill.

 A lot of indicators work in a very similar fashion.
-Take MACD, RSI and stochastic.
+Take MACD, RSI and Stochastic.
 Although slightly different, their readings overlap in a lot of cases.
 Having all three active is not going to make you any good.
 In fact, two moving averages can completely replace the MACD.
-Overlapping indicators will always return similar signals and cannot, therefore, be used as a confirmation.
+Overlapping indicators will always return similar signals and cannot, therefore, be used as a confirmation for each other.

 Pick one indicator from each category to avoid clumsiness and self-confirming trading systems.

 Oscillators.
-Indicators, that can be found in this group, fluctuate between two lines, usually with upper and lower boundaries.
-Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI) and MACD.
+Indicators, that belong to this group, fluctuate between two lines, usually with upper and lower boundaries.
+Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI), MACD and more.

 Overlays.
 These indicators are placed directly on the price chart (unlike oscillators that are situated below).
-Bollinger Bands, Parabolic SAR, Moving Averages, and Fibonacci Retracements fall into this category.
+Bollinger Bands, Parabolic SAR, Moving Averages, Fibonacci Retracements and many more fall into this category.

 How to combine indicators?